Deductible Expenses If You Work at Home

 What requirements must you meet to be able to apply these deductions?

 The partial designation must be limited to the part of the property in which you carry out the activity, having to be clearly divisible if you use it for personal needs.
 This use must be notoriously irrelevant.
-For these reasons, the living room could not be designated, for example.

 2. Communication of the designated part to the AEAT (Tax Agency)

 The designated properties must appear in the accounting or official records of economic activity.
-So you must notify the AEAT, through form 036 or 037, the space of your home that you are going to use for the development of your activity.
+So you must notify the AEAT, through form 036 or 037, of the space of your home that you are going to use for the development of your activity.

 What other expenses can you deduct if you are the homeowner?